myselfswastikmishra/TechTribe-final/README.md

 3.  **The Backend Logic (Server Action): `src/app/chapters/actions.ts`**
     *   This file acts as a bridge.
 It receives the data from the form.
     *   First, it calls `chapterApplication(values)`, which is our Genkit AI flow.
 This is where AI-based checks could happen in the future.
     *   After the AI flow succeeds, it proceeds to send a notification to your Discord channel.
-It gets the `webhookUrl` in the same way as the contact form (hardcoded for local, environment variable for production), formats the application details into a nice embed, and sends it using `fetch`.
+It gets the `DISCORD_WEBHOOK_URL` from the environment variables, formats the application details into a nice embed, and sends it using `fetch`.

 4.  **The AI Processing (Genkit Flow): `src/ai/flows/chapter-application-flow.ts`**
     *   This file is very simple.
 It has the `'use server'` directive, as it's called by another server component.